Fourier Neural Operator with Learned Deformations for PDEs on General Geometries: Numerical Examples

-\paragraph{Plasticity} We consider the plastic forging problem where a block of material $\Omega = [0,L] \times [0,H]$ is impacted by a frictionless, rigid die at time $t = 0$.
-The die is parameterized by an arbitrary function $S_d \in H^1([0,L];\mathbb{R})$ and traveled at a constant speed $v$.
-The governing equation is the same as the previous example but with an elasto-plastic constitutive model with isotropic stiffness tensor $\mathbf{C}$ with Youngs modulus $E = 200$ GPa and Poisson's ratio 0.3.
-The yield strength $\sigma_Y$ is set to 70 MPa with the mass density $\rho^s = 7850 \text{kg}\cdot \text{m}^{-3}$.
+We consider the plastic forging problem where a block of material $\Omega = [0,L] \times [0,H]$ is impacted by a frictionless, rigid die at time $t = 0$.
+The die is parameterized by an arbitrary function $S_d \in H^1([0,L];\mathbb{R})$ and traveled at a constant speed $v$. {The block is clamped on the bottom edge and the displacement boundary condition is imposed on the top edge.} The governing equation is the same as the previous example but with an elasto-plastic constitutive model { given by

+where $\lambda$ is the plastic multiplier constrained by $\lambda \geq 0 , f(\bm{\sigma}) \leq 0, $ and $\lambda \cdot f(\bm{\sigma}) = 0.$ The isotropic stiffness tensor $\mathbf{C}$ is with Young's modulus $E = 200$ GPa and Poisson's ratio 0.3.} The yield strength $\bm{\sigma}_Y$ is set to 70 MPa with the mass density $\rho^s = 7850 \text{kg}\cdot \text{m}^{-3}$.
 We generate 900 training data and 80 test data by using the commercial Finite Element software ABAQUS \cite{0b112d0e5eba4b7f9768cfe1d818872e}, using 3000 4-node quadrilateral bi-linear elements (CPS4R in ABAQUS's notation).
 Without lose of generality, we fix $L = 50$mm, $H = 15 $mm, and $v = 3$ ms$^{-1}$.
 For each sample, we generate a random function $S_d$ by randomly sampling $S_d(x_k)$ on $\{x_k = k L/7; k = 0,..,7\}$ with a uniform probability measure.
 The die geometry is then generated by interpolating $S_d(x_k)$ using piecewise Cubic Hermit Splines.
 It takes about 600 CPU seconds for each simulation.
 The target solution operator maps from the shape of the die to the time-dependent mesh grid and deformation.
-The data is given at $101\times31$ structured meshes on 20 time steps.
+The data is given on the $101\times31$ structured mesh with 20 time steps.